42willow/ctp-anki/README.md

 	- Copy the code on the webpage.
 	- In Anki, go to Tools > Addons > Get Addons and paste the code
 3. Go into Tools > Addons > ReColor > View Files
-4. Copy the themes directory from the anki repository into the ReColor files.
+4. Copy your chosen theme from the `themes/` directory into the ReColor files.
-5. Go into Tools > Addons > ReColor > Config > Themes and choose latte, frappe, macchiato, or mocha
+5. Go into Tools > Addons > ReColor > Config > Themes and choose the name of the theme you copied.

 <details>
 	<summary>Plugins used in screenshot:</summary>
 	<ul>